|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "A native names Lewakabessi has seen this plane... he went with the Japanese to the aircraft.
 They brought a body back (probably Grimes) and this native should know where it is buried."

-Kramerich was never found and was officially declared dead on February 15, 1946.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
-It is believed Sgt.
-Kramerich's remains are located between Tofo village and the A-20 crash site, but have never been located or recovered.
+Kramerich was officially declared dead on February 15, 1946 and remains listed as Missing In Action (MIA).
+He earned the Air Medal and Purple Heart, posthumously.
+He is memorialized at Manila American Cemetery on the tablets of the missing.
+It is believed Kramerich's remains are located between Tofo village and the A-20 crash site, but have never been located.

 Extracts from report by S/L Keith Rundle No. 58, (c) Babo Area, 6-1947